-Khushwant Singh is engaged on a voluntary basis in the field of religion, peace, dialogue and youth work.
-He is the founder of the Council of the Sikh-Religion, and a founding member of the renowned Interreligious Council of Religions Frankfurt (Rat der Religionen) and had the honour to serve as its president from 2014 to 2017.
+Khushwant Singh is engaged on a voluntary basis in the field of religion, peace, dialogue and youth work, i.a. in the SikhiCouncil.
+He is a founding member of the Interfaith Council of Religions Frankfurt (Rat der Religionen) and had the honour to serve as its president from 2014 to 2017.
 The council fosters dialogue between religions, political representatives and society.

-Furthermore, Singh publishes articles in German and English with a focus on Sikhi/Gurmat, spirituality, ethics, sustainability, behavioural change and the global challenges facing humanity.
-One of his recent publications is entitled Gurmat – The Art of Spiritual Wisdom: How Peace from Mind through Knowledge of the Soul can Help Overcoming the Challenges of Humankind (Gingko Press).
+Singh publishes articles in German and English with a focus on Sikhi/Gurmat, spirituality, ethics, sustainability, behavioural change and the global challenges facing humanity.
+Publications include Gurmat – The Art of Spiritual Wisdom (Gingko Press).